Eutropios/WarMAC/docs/source/warmac_main.rst

    :type: typing.Dict[str, typing.Callable[[~argparse.Namespace], None]]
    :value: warmac_average.average()

-   A dictionary of all subcommands that can be executed by the user.
+   A dictionary of all commands that can be executed by the user.

-.. autofunction:: warmac.subcommand_select
+.. autofunction:: warmac.command_select

 .. autofunction:: warmac.console_main